 - Alcohol Awareness

 - New Student Orientation

-The University of Alabama Police Department currently maintains explosives detection dog teams that work diligently to provide a safe environment at venues both on and off campus.
-These teams train weekly to assure that they provide the highest quality of service to the community.
-These teams perform a variety of community relations functions, and supplement general patrol operations.
+The University of Alabama Police Department currently maintains an explosives detection dog unit that works diligently to provide a safe environment at venues both on and off campus.
+This Unit trains weekly to ensure that they provide the highest quality of service to the community.
+This unit performs a variety of community relations functions, and supplement general patrol operations.